MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/create-an-action.md

 ENTRYPOINT ["/entrypoint.sh"]
 ```

+The metadata might be more appropriate in `action.yml` as covered in the docs.

 You might want to add more packages or do some setup around folders and installing dependencies (like node packages or gems).